broodjeaap/go-watch/README.md

 # go-watch-and-tel

-A Go change detection server that notifies through Telegram
+A change detection server that notifies through Telegram written in Go